Recently, in its back to school guide on Boston University, Boston.com named...

 Alisa Thomas received her MPA in Political Science and Public Administration from the University of Wyoming in 2001 and her BS in Political Science from the US Air Force Academy in 1992.
 She was a program security officer in the Advanced Technology Products for the Systems Program Office at Hanscom Air Force Base.
 Alisa passed her qualifying exams in May 2005.
 She entered the program in Fall 2002 and is interested in public policy.

-Jim Wallace is mid-career PhD candidate (ABD) with expertise in International Relations and Religion, Islamic Political Movements, and China.
+Jim Wallace is mid-career PhD candidate (ABD) with expertise in International Relations and Religion, Islamic Political Movements, and Religion and Politics in China.
 He previously earned a doctorate in theology from Samford University, as well as undergraduate and graduate degrees from Baylor University, Southwestern Seminary, and Boston University.
-Jim is working on his PhD dissertation entitled, “Blowback of the Gods: The U.S. Government’s Covert Use of Religion as a Tool of Foreign Policy in the Early Cold War Years and Its Consequences.”
+He has also done graduate studies at Harvard University’s Kennedy School and Divinity School.
+Jim is currently completing his PhD dissertation entitled, “Blowback of the Gods: The U.S. Government’s Covert Use of Religion as a Tool of Foreign Policy in the Early Cold War Years and Its Consequences.”

-Previously, Jim worked in Canada for over 25 years as a clergyman as well as a senior policy advisor and speechwriter for several senior Canadian politicians and government ministers.
-He is founder and CEO of a global consultancy dealing with international affairs, culture and religion – Lacuna Group International.
+Previously, Jim worked in Canada for over 25 years as a religious leader and a senior policy advisor and speechwriter for several senior Canadian politicians and government ministers.
+He is founder and CEO of a global consultancy dealing with international affairs, culture and religion – LACUNA Group International.